top of page

 With fat almost six times the cost of corn, it’s a great time to focus on a diet specially designed to minimize waste while providing energy and gain.
 The EnMAX® diet is formulated to lead to less energy lost through digestion while encouraging pigs to maximize efficiency.
 Some fat may still be necessary, but minimizing its use can cut costs and improve gain which can be great for your bottom line.
 EnMAX diets on average use roughly 28% less soybean meal and fat when compared to regular diet formulations.

-Talk to a Ralco representative today to see how adding ProsperEO, Essential-Lyte or EnMAX diet formulations to your operation could help make your farm more successful.
+Talk to a Ralco representative today to see how adding ProsperEO, Essential-Lyte or EnMAX diet formulations to your operation could help make your operation more successful.

 bottom of page